Ancho-Rubbed Pork Tenderloin topped with chimichurri

 0 0 0 No comments

-Our chimichurri is inspired by the traditional condiment served in Argentina typically as an accompaniment to grilled meat.
-It’s so good, though, you’ll want to use it on just about everything.
-We use a combination of parsley and cilantro along with olive oil, red wine vinegar, red pepper flakes, garlic, and coarse salt.
-It’s similar to a vinaigrette, and the acidic flavor pairs especially well with the mild heat that comes from the ancho chile.
+Our chimichurri sauce is inspired by the traditional condiment served in Argentina as an accompaniment to grilled meat.
+We use a combination of parsley and cilantro with olive oil, red wine vinegar, red pepper flakes, garlic, and coarse salt.
+Similar to a vinaigrette, the acidity from the red wine vinegar pairs especially well with the mild heat of the ancho chile.

-Ancho-Rubbed Pork Tenderloin with Chimichurri: Sautéed Zucchini with Corn and Tomatoes
+Sautéed Zucchini with Corn and Tomatoes in a Mexican pottery dish.

 Tips

-• The chimichurri can be made early and refrigerated until ready to use.
-Bring it to room temperature, about 30 minutes before serving.
+— The chimichurri can be made early and refrigerated until ready to use.
+Let it come to room temperature about 30 minutes before serving.

 Ancho-Rubbed Pork Tenderloin with Chimichurri